FelicitusNeko/hxArchipelago/README.md

 ## How to use

 Just install the package via `haxelib`, then `import ap.Client` into your project, and you should be good to go.
-This project aims to be as functionally identical to apclientpp as possible.
+This project aims to be as functionally identical to apclientpp as possible, although some operative differences may occur as a result of using Haxe syntax and language features.

 ### Warning

-This package is largely untested.
+This package is currently largely untested.
 Use at your own risk.